 Debunking myths: the truth behind chamois

-Myth 1: All chamois pads are the same
+Myth 1: All chamois are the same

 Myth 2: The more padding, the better